U.S. immigration law has many policy potholes.

-Five months later, he was on his way to the United States, along with his sister to start a new life – new parents, new culture, new country.
+Five months later, he was on his way to the United States, along with his sister to start a new life.

-His sister is a U.S. citizen.
-The family who adopted her helped help obtain citizenship status.
+His sister is a now U.S. citizen.
+The new family who adopted her helped help obtain legal status.

 Crapser was not as fortunate.
 His second set of U.S. parents were more abusive than his first.
 They never filed his green card or citizenship applications.

 They were arrested on physical child abuse, sexual abuse, and rape charges.
 They were convicted of criminal mistreatment and assualt.

 He was kicked out of the house at the age of 16.
 He entered the house one day through an open window to reclaim his belongings, a bible, and a stuffed dog he was given in a Korean orphanage.